algorand/go-algorand/data/transactions/logic/TEAL_opcodes_v10.md

 - for (data A, signature B, pubkey C) verify the signature of the data against the pubkey => {0 or 1}
 - **Cost**: 1900
 - Availability: v7

+## heartbeat

+- Bytecode: 0x87
+- Stack: ..., A: [64]byte, B: [32]byte, C: [64]byte, D: [32]byte, E: [64]byte, F &rarr; ...
+- for (signature components A, B, C, D, E, and account F) verify the signature of the block seed from round txn.FirstValid-1 using F's partkey for txn.LastValid
+- **Cost**: 5700
+- Availability: v10
+- Mode: Application

 ## callsub